vuestorefront/vue-storefront/packages/core/docs/guide/composables.md

 Every Vue Storefront composable usually returns three main pieces:

 - **Main data object**.
-This is a single, read-only object that the rest of the composition function interacts with or depends on.
-For example in `useProduct` it's a `products` object that `search()` function interacts with.
+A read-only object that represents data returned by the composable.
+For example, in `useProduct` it's a `products` object, in `useCategory` it's `category` etc.
-- **Supportive data objects** which are depending directly on indirectly on the main data object.
-For example, `loading`, `error` or `isAuthenticated` from `useUser` depend on a `user` object.
+- **Supportive data objects**.
+These properties depend directly on indirectly on the main data object.
+For example, `loading`, `error` or `isAuthenticated` from `useUser` depend on a `user`.
 - **Main function that interacts with data object**.
 This function usually calls the API and updates the main data object.
-For example in `useProduct` and `useCategory` it's a `search` method,in `useCart` it's a `load()` method etc. The rule of thumb here is to use `search` when you need to pass some search parameters. `load` is usually called when you need to load some content based on cookies or `localStorage`
+For example in `useProduct` and `useCategory` it's a `search` method,in `useCart` it's a `load` method.
+The rule of thumb here is to use `search` when you need to pass some search parameters. `load` is usually called when you need to load some content based on cookies or `localStorage`

 ```js
 import { useProduct } from '{INTEGRATION}';